flutter/website/src/docs/development/packages-and-plugins/using-packages.md

     Plugin packages can be written for Android (using Kotlin or Java), iOS (using Swift or Objective-C), web, macOS, Windows, Linux, or any combination thereof.
-    An example of a plugin might provide the Flutter app with the ability to access a device's camera.
+    For example, a plugin might provide Flutter apps with the ability to access a device's camera.
 {{site.alert.end}}